Church of Sweden: Partner churches

+The Church of Sweden is a founding member of the Lutheran World Federation, formed in Lund, Sweden in 1947.
+Anders Nygren, later the Bishop of Lund, served as the first President of the Lutheran World Federation.

 Since 1994, the Church of Sweden has been part of the Porvoo Communion, bringing it into full Communion with the Anglican churches of the British Isles and the Iberian Peninsula, together with the other Lutheran churches of the Nordic nations and the Baltic states.
 In 1995, full communion was achieved with the Philippine Independent Church.
 Since 2015, the Church of Sweden has also been in full communion with the Episcopal Church of the United States.

 In 2016, the Church of Sweden reached full communion with the Old Catholic churches within the Union of Utrecht.

+Sámi relations

+In 2021, the Church of Sweden apologized for its abuse of Sámi over several centuries, including forcible Christianization, the mistreatment of children in Sámi schools, and collecting the remains of Sámi people for research on scientific racism and eugenics.
+The Church of Sweden described their "dark actions" against the Sámi as "colonial" and "legitimized repression".
+Prior to apologizing, the Church of Sweden had produced a 1,100 page long document in 2019 compiling the church's history of oppressing Sámi people and erasing Sámi culture.